Approved by a majority of faculty: July, 2007

-Each tenure-track, tenured, and specialized faculty member’s two-year performance will be evaluated annually based on the evidence of performance relative to his or her assigned duties.
+Each tenure-track, tenured, and specialized faculty member’s three-year performance will be evaluated annually based on the evidence of performance relative to his or her assigned duties.
 The Personnel Committee will rate each faculty member’s overall performance and place him or her in one of the following categories.
 No restrictions exist as to how many faculty members can be placed in a given category.
 The Personnel Committee ratings will be submitted as recommendations to the department Chair and Dean.

 1. Substantially Exceeds FSU’s High Expectations.
 This describes a faculty member whose accomplishments during the evaluation period far exceed performance expectations according to his or her assignment of responsibilities.
 These accomplishments may include the following: highly significant research or creative activity; very highly effective teaching; recognition as an authority in the field as evidenced by attaining significant professional achievements, awards, or recognitions; and excellence in service to the department, college, university, or discipline.